Epoch-Seeker/Adobe_India_Hackathon/README.md

 -   **[Tailwind CSS](https://tailwindcss.com/)**: A utility-first CSS framework for rapidly building custom user interfaces.
 -   **[shadcn/ui](https://ui.shadcn.com/)**: A collection of re-usable components built using Radix UI and Tailwind CSS.
 -   **[React Query](https://tanstack.com/query/v3/)**: A library for fetching, caching, and updating data in React applications.
+-   **[Adobe Embed API](https://www.adobe.com/devnet-docs/dcsdk_io/index.html)**: Used to render and view PDFs interactively within the web application.

+### Embedding Model: `all-MiniLM-L6-v2`
+- This is a **lightweight, high-performance sentence transformer** from the [Sentence-Transformers library](https://www.sbert.net/).
+It converts text into **dense vector embeddings** that capture semantic          meaning, enabling the platform to:
+- Perform **semantic search** across all uploaded PDFs.
+- Retrieve **relevant sections** based on contextual similarity rather than exact keywords.
+- Support **fast and efficient similarity computations** for real-time user queries.
+- Maintain **small memory footprint** while providing high accuracy for sentence-level embeddings.

 ## ⚡ Setup & Usage